Hunt.io 3.0: Threat Hunting, Redefined

 Flattened Data Architecture

-Legacy SQL previously couldn't perform joins across tables, which meant certain queries were simply off the table.
-In Hunt 3.0 we rearchitected the underlying data model to a single flattened structure, so hunters can now query across data that was previously out of reach, no workarounds needed.
+SQL Search previously couldn't perform joins across tables, which meant certain queries were simply off the table.
+In Hunt 3.0, we rearchitected the underlying data model to a single flattened structure, so hunters can now query across data that was previously out of reach, no workarounds needed.

 Cloudflare Buster